MariaOsmala/preprint/README.md

 # PREPRINT

 This package is a PRobabilistic Enhancer PRedictIoN Tool PREPRINT.
+The code used to obtain the BMC Bioinformatis 2020 results.

 ## Installation